LexiestLeszek/hallucination_checker/README.md

 checker = HallucinationChecker(my_llm_function)

 # Check for hallucinations
-content = "The sky is green."
-prompt = "Describe the sky."
-is_hallucination = checker.check(content, prompt, strategy=ValidationStrategy.STRICT)
+content = "The sky is green." # this is the LLM response prompt = "Describe the sky." # this is the prompt you passed to LLM is_hallucination = checker.check(content, prompt, strategy=ValidationStrategy.STRICT) # returns True / False

 print(f"Contains hallucination: {is_hallucination}")
 ```